14th & 15th century Africa: Empires

-While trade along the Trans-Sahara trade route was common in the 14th century, it was highly dependent on the powerful African Empires, such as the Mali Empire, Kingdom of Kongo, Benin Kingdom, Hausa City-states, Great Zimbabwe, Ethiopian Empire, Kilwa Sultanate, and the Ajuran Sultanate.
+While trade along the Trans-Sahara trade route was common in the 14th century, it was highly dependent on the powerful African Empires, such as the Mali Empire, Kingdom of Kongo, Benin Kingdom, Hausa City-states, Ife Empire, Great Zimbabwe, Ethiopian Empire, Kilwa Sultanate, and the Ajuran Sultanate.

 Muslim Influence

 Ibn Battuta

 In 1352–53, Ibn Battuta embarked on a pilgrimage from Morocco to the Mali empire.
-Throughout his travels, he described many aspects of the Trans-Saharan trade routes that he encountered on his journey to Mali.
-He passed through Morocco and the surrounding cities, and much of the Niger Bend.
-During his travels, Battuta chronicled everything he saw.
-The trade routes from Sijilmasa to Walata passed through the salt mines of Taghaza.
+Throughout his travels, he described many aspech the salt mines of Taghaza.
 The town of Takeda in the Niger Bend was a centre for copper mining and trade in Egyptian goods, like cloth.
 The routes from Morocco to Egypt were large distribution centres for gold.

 In his memoirs, Battuta also described the dangers of the trade routes.
 It took months for merchants to cross the Sahara Desert, and they faced challenges ranging from natural disasters to lost caravans.
 Travelers who ventured too far away from their caravans and got lost often died from the elements.
 If scouts died or strayed away from their groups, the caravans would get lost in the desert and wander.
 Even worse, natural disasters, such as sand storms or fluctuating temperatures, often forced merchants to abandon their goods to save their own lives, yet causing them to lose everything.
-In his memoir, Battuta described the Sahara as a “desert haunted by demons.”
+In his memoir, Battuta described the Sahara as a "desert haunted by demons."